 A vertebroplasty procedure is used to treat compression fractures in the spine.
 As a minimally invasive treatment, vertebroplasty is able to alleviate pain and stabilize the fracture by injecting acrylic bone cement into the fracture.
 The cement fills the broken area in the bone in order to secure it.
 Dr. Jerry Lewis of Lewis Pain Management performs vertebroplasty procedures for patients who are experiencing severe pain from a spinal compression fracture.
 Not only can be the fractures be painful, but it can cause a loss of mobility.
-To learn more about vertebroplasty to treat spinal fractures, contact our Frisco, McKinney, or Southlake, TX office today.
+To learn more about vertebroplasty to treat spinal fractures, contact our Frisco, TX office today.

 Spinal compression fractures are most often caused by osteoporosis, but they can also occur after injury.
 Other known causes include having a metastatic tumor, multiple myeloma, or vertebral hemangioma.
 A vertebroplasty procedure is only needed if the fracture is unstable or is causing significant pain.
 In some cases, the fracture may heal by itself, but individuals may still experience discomfort and pain.
 Dr. Lewis will take x-rays of the spine before determining if vertebroplasty is the best course of treatment.